 The Uffizi Gallery is one of the most famous museums in the Western world.
 It’s Florence’s #1 attraction and the third most visited site in Italy.
 The Uffizi is overflowing with amazing art works from the International Gothic period and the early, high, and late Renaissance.
 You have to book early.

 The official website for the Uffizi (and several other city museums) is polomuseale.firenze.it When booking advance tickets online, note that available time slots for full price tickets are marked “Intero/Full.”

 Once you’ve selected a slot, you’ll receive an email with a voucher.
 You take that to the Uffizi ticket desk a few minutes before your visit to swap for an actual ticket.
 Be sure to get in the right line to avoid wasting precious time.

-If there are no available slots on the museum website, you can try to buy from ticket vendors such as Florence.net or Tickitaly.com.
+If there are no available slots on the museum website or on the links above, you can try to buy from ticket vendors such as Florence.net or Tickitaly.com.
 They charge approximately € 5 more per ticket.
 But they may have more time slots available, if you want or need flexibility.

 aerial view of Siena’s Il Campo square and the Palazzo Pubblico

 10. Florence As A Base For Day Trips

 Florence’s central location makes it an excellent base for day trips around central Italy.